Nuestra Belleza Latina 2014

-Nuestra Belleza Latina 2014 is the eight season of Nuestra Belleza Latina.
+Nuestra Belleza Latina 2014 is the eighth season of Nuestra Belleza Latina.
 The season premiered on Univision on February 16, 2014.
 The season finale was on Sunday, May 18, 2014.

 The auditions will be shown Sundays, prior to the final 12 are revealed.
 Auditions were held from December 2013 through January 2014 in five major US cities (Miami, Florida; Chicago, Illinois; New York City, New York; San Antonio, Texas; Los Angeles, California) and in San Juan, Puerto Rico with also Online Castings available.
 During the audition process, 60 young women were given passes to the semi-finals in Miami.
 Two contestants were chosen from online Auditions, with the help of public votes.

 The winner of the contest will be awarded a contract to be one of the new personality faces on many of Univision's programs and award shows and a chance to win $200,000 in cash and prizes; a prize reduction from previous four seasons and back to its original format.
 In addition, she will appear on the cover of Cosmopolitan en Español magazine.
 She will also be a host for Sabado Gigante and reign as Nuestra Belleza Latina for 2014.

 The winner of Nuestra Belleza Latina 2014 is Aleyda Ortiz from Puerto Rico.